f5devcentral/xchaazdemoguide/README.md

 ### Infrastructure to Test the deployed PostgreSQL

-To test access to the CE deployed database from RE deployment, we will use an NGINX reverse proxy with a module that gets data from PosgreSQL and this service will be deployed to the Regional Edge.
-It is not a good idea to use this type of a data pull in production, but it is very useful for test purposes.
-So, test user will query the RE deployed NGINX Reverse proxy, which will perform a query to the database.
-The HTTP Load Balancer and Origin Pool should also be created to access NGINX from RE.
+To test access to the CE deployed database from the RE deployment, we will use an NGINX reverse proxy with a module that gets data from PostgreSQL and this service will be deployed to the Regional Edge.
+It is not a good idea to use this type of data pull in production, but it is very useful for test purposes.
+So, the test user will query the RE deployed NGINX Reverse proxy, which will perform a query to the database.
+The HTTP Load Balancer and Origin Pool should also be created to access NGINX from the RE.

 ![Diagram 4](assets/diagram4.png)

 ### Build Docker

-To query our PostgreSQL data, the data should be first put in the database.
-The easiest way to initialize a database is to use the *migrate/migrate project*.
-As a Dockerfile we will use a *dockerfile.migrate.nonroot*.
+To query our PostgreSQL data, the data should first be put in the database.
+The easiest way to initialize a database is to use the *migrate/migrate* project.
+As a Dockerfile we will use *dockerfile.migrate.nonroot*.
 The only customization required is to run the docker in non-root mode.

 ![Migrate](assets/migrate.png)

-Default NGINX build does not have PostgreSQL Module included.
-Luckily, the OpenResty project allows easy compiling NGINX with the module.
-Take a look at the *Dockerfile.openrestry*.
+The default NGINX build does not have the PostgreSQL Module included.
+Luckily, the OpenResty project allows easy compilation of NGINX with the module.
+Take a look at *Dockerfile.openrestry*.

 ![Module](assets/module.png)

-The NGINX deployed on RE should run in non-root mode.
-So we convert the openresty compiled by NGINX into the nonroot one.
+The NGINX deployed on the RE should run in non-root mode.
+So we convert the openresty compiled NGINX into the nonroot one.

 ![Non Root](assets/nonroot.png)